 Let’s take a look at these techniques separately and then examine how they come together to support your emotional health and help you excel in any situation, from first dates to contract negotiations.

 You have to see what you want to create mentally before it will show up in your life.
 This is why high performers ranging from Olympic athletes to hedge fund managers use visualization before big events to improve their outcomes.
 In visualization, we gently guide our thoughts to visualize the best-case scenario or use our imagination to have a full five-sense experience of how our next high-demand situation would ideally play out.
-Visualization is, therefore, a valuable tool to prepare our physical, mental, and emotional states for high performance.
+Visualization is, therefore, a valuable tool to improve our physical, mental, and emotional states for high performance.
 Here’s one to try.

 Stress and fear affect the diaphragm first, so anytime you’re in a high-demand situation, breathwork is key.
 Different breathing techniques have different effects on the body; some are energizing, some are relaxing, but what they all have in common is that they bring you into your body and the present moment.
 They also help to oxygenate your brain, blood, and organs in a way that most exercise does not.